Bucketlist Travels logo

 • Tokyo, Kanto, Japan

-A bustling and vibrant food market offering a wide variety of fresh seafood, fruits, vegetables, and traditional Japanese delicacies.
-Sample delectable sushi, sashimi, street food, and local snacks.
+With its narrow lanes filled with stalls and shops, the market offers a wide variety of fresh seafood, fruits, vegetables, and traditional Japanese delicacies.
+Sample sushi, sashimi, street food, and local snacks as you browse – perhaps even take a sushi breakfast.

 Good for age: 13+